After having added your labware to the virtual bench (see the “Adding labware to the virtual bench” article), you can easily fill it with reagents.

 An alternative way to replace a reagent, is to first click on the reagent name in the black contextual menu bar and then click on the pencil icon in the pop-up menu to enter the “Fill ‘name of labware’ with reagent” menu.
 The fact that the labware now contains a reagent is reflected in the representation of the labware on the virtual bench: it is given an arbitrary color, instead of being black/white.

 As indicated in the figure above, the total volume at the start of the experiment is 1.2 mL, because the “AUTO calculation” checkbox was unchecked.
 In case of the “AUTO calculation” checked, the value of 0 uL at start will be indicated here, even if you defined a reagent.

 For labware with multiple locations, like microplates with many wells or matrices with many tubes, the “reagent at start” can only be set manually in this first release of OneLab.
 Locations (wells) can be imported from an external file (see the article: “Selection of labware locations by importing information from an external source”).
 When the desired locations are selected (either manually or imported), you can add the SAME reagent to ALL of these locations simultaneously, where ALL locations will have the SAME volume as well (either “Auto” or a fixed value).
 If you prefer to have different reagents (or different volumes) at the various locations of the same labware, you are required to manually define this information for each location individually.

-In future releases, it will be possible to import “reagents at start” by supplying an external file with column-wise the following information: location (well), reagent name, concentration (optional), units of the concentration (optional), and the volume (optional).
-This will facilitate you in applying reagents at the start of the experiment more easily.
-This will be described in a to be released article “Importing reagents at start (stock solutions) from an external source”.
+To import “reagents at start” by supplying copied information from an external file with single location or column-wise information: location (well), reagent name, concentration (optional), units of the concentration (optional), and the volume (optional), see the article “Importing reagents at start (stock solutions) from an external source”.